docker-rpm-builder/docker-rpm-builder/README.md

 scheduled for April 2016)

-### Other distributions and OSX - installiing straight from source
+### Other distributions and OSX - installing straight from source

 * Check the [prerequisites](#prerequisites) and the [docker configuration](#docker-configuration) sections.
 * make sure you've got ```python 2.7``` and ```virtualenv``` available on your system.